AnshuKulhade/Healthy-life/README.md

 # Healthy-life
-These are the actions Sunita Sharma should take to live a healthier life.
+These are the actions You should take to live a healthier life.

 1. Taking care of your physical health:-